 - With the help of an automated system, reports can be generated weekly or daily, and comparison can be conducted to determine exception and to try to solve it to avoid the exception.

-- It reduces the workload of management, and they can utilize their time in more complete more important tasks.
+- It reduces the workload of management by exception and they can utilize their time in more complete more important tasks.

 Disadvantages of Management by Exception